DataTalksClub/zoomcamps-notes-faq/docs/data-engineering-zoomcamp/module-03-data-warehouse/faq.md

 **Solution:**

-Combine with “Create External Table using Python”, use it before “client.create\_table” function.
+Combine with "Create External Table using Python", use it before "client.create_table" function.

 def tableExists(tableID, client):
     """